An Introduction to Glastonbury Festival

 2013-06-2623-12-04Glastonbury2013_zps79644829

 Then there are the people; thousands of them in all their astonishing and splendid diversity!
-There is only one common characteristic of a Glastonbury-goer – they understand that Glastonbury Festival offers them more opportunity than any other happening to have the best weekend of the year or even of a life-time, and they are determined to have it!
+There is only one common characteristic of a Glastonbury-goer – they understand that Glastonbury Festival offers them more opportunity than any other to have the best weekend of the year or even of a life-time, and they are determined to have it!
 You’ll meet all kinds of people, of all ages, backgrounds, nationalities, lifestyles, faiths, concepts of fashion (or lack of it) and musical taste.
 Some will undoubtedly wear silly hats or buy shirts that they’ll never wear again… until next year, that is.
 The overall vibe of the Festival is consistently mellow and friendly, even in the event of rain and all that comes with rain, a field and thousands upon thousands of tramping feet.

 Glasto2013SunACA-3590_zps0403103b